katherinelynne/Python-Portfolio/README.md

 # Project 1: Product and Retail Analytics

 ## What is the purpose of this project?
+The company is UK based and it is a non-store online retailer.
+They sell mainly occasion gifts.
+Most of the customers are wholesalesrs who are both local and international.
+The transactions in this data set are between the date ranges of 12/1/2010 - 12/9/2011

 ## Where did the dataset come from?